What are bullous drug eruptions?

 On blood testing, the drug-related form differs from the idiopathic type in that there is usually no detected circulating IgA autoantibody to the basement membrane zone.
-If it is detected then it too disappears with resolution of the rash.
+If it is detected, then it too disappears with the resolution of the rash.

 The reaction begins 1–2 weeks after starting the drug (range 24 hours to 15 days).
 When the offending drug is ceased, new blisters stop appearing 1–3 days later and the rash has usually cleared by 3 weeks.
 Rechallenge with the drug results in a more severe reaction with a shorter latency time and longer time to clearance.